niyorn/Overweight-Netherland/README.md

 ![alt text](/assets/process-image/line-graph-start.PNG)

 *This is code written by me*
-We got the line, but I want to add dotes on the line where the user can hover it.
+We got the line, but I want to add dotes on the line where the user can hover over it.
 This dot will than activate a tooltip

 First I created a variable dot where I bind the data to it.
 ```javascript